Time-Saving Kitchen Cleaning Hacks.

 13. How to Clean Your Toaster

 Some newer toaster models have a removable crumb tray, which can be handy.
 But even so, your toaster is sure to get dirty inside and out over time.
-Follow Unsophisticook’s 5-step tutorial to a clean toaster!
+Follow One Good Thing’s tutorial on how to clean your toaster!

 14. How to Clean Your Butcher Block Counter Tops